 Integrating anthropological insights, businesses are seizing opportunities for innovation in product development, diversity and inclusion, safety culture, UX and beyond.

 The Summit offers hands-on workshops, keynotes by luminaries in business and business anthropology, and discussions about what we want tomorrow to look like.

 Bring your ideas, concerns and interests about these and more ...

 Digitization Privacy Supply chain Technology

 ... and come away with new knowledge, new tools and new ways to prepare for a sustainable future.

 The summit starts with a broad view examining models that are being used in business to prepare future outcomes, including exploration of mega-trends and cultural drivers and shifts, followed by a session on the role of taxation in shaping business decisions.

-The next two sessions sharpen our perspectives, one looking at the extent of human centricity in business models that allow needs of the planet to be overlooked, and the other learning from feminist approaches to marginalization and inclusivity.
+The next session sharpens our perspectives, one looking at the extent of human centricity in business models that allow needs of the planet to be overlooked.
+Our networking event aims to build bridges and live inclusivity.

 The Summit concludes with two sessions that focus on immediate fields that call for business anthropologists’ attention: understanding shifts in complex behaviors within organizations; and identifying ways to make the contributions of the discipline recognizable for businesses in different cultures and countries.